Brabb3l/kfc-parser/docs/src/game/kfc/file.md

 # KFC File Format Specification

+**OUTDATED: This format is based on KFC2.
+The lastest game version uses KFC3 which is not documented yet.**

 Everything is little-endian unless otherwise noted.

 The format of resources is defined in the [resource section](./resource.md).